Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Case study: the Framingham Heart Study

-The model was fitted using the Bayesian method discussed in Section \ref{sec:bayes}.
-The initial values for the parameters in the markov chain where based on the final Gaussian LMM used to select the confounders and can be found in Table \ref{tab:A0e} in Appendix \ref{A0}.
-Per chain, we have used $100000$ burn-in iterations followed up by $500000$ MCMC iterations.
-We have used a thinning rate of $100$ to save computer-memory space.
-In total $4$ chains, each contained $5000$ (thinned) MCMC iterations that were saved.
-To investigate convergence each chain was split in two pieces and we have investigated convergence of the distribution of the $Z_{1}$ for the first unexposed individual in the dataset.
-Convergence of the markov chains was supported by an estimated R-hat convergence diagnostic, as defined by \citet{Vehtari2021}, equal to $\hat{R}=1.02$ and the estimated bulk and tail effective sample sizes equal to $8 \cdot 10^3$ and $11 \cdot 10^3$ respectively.
-The trace plot for the $Z_{1}$ of this (and another) unexposed individual can be found in Figure \ref{fig:traceplot} in Appendix \ref{A2}.
-The \texttt{SAS} and \texttt{R} code used for the analysis of the case study can be found online at \url{https://github.com/RAJP93/ICE-distribution}.
+The model was fitted using the Bayesian method discussed in Section \ref{CH3sec:bayes}.
+The initial values for the parameters in the Markov chain were based on the final Gaussian LMM used to select the confounders and can be found in Table \ref{CH3tab:A0e} in the Appendix.
+Per chain, we have used $100{,}000$ burn-in iterations, followed by $500{,}000$ MCMC iterations.
+We have used a thinning rate of $100$ to save computer memory space.
+In total, $5$ chains, each contained $5000$ (thinned) MCMC iterations that were saved.
+Each chain was split into two pieces, and we investigated the convergence of the $\boldsymbol{X}_{i}\boldsymbol{\beta_{\text{XA}}}^T + Z_{1i}$ distribution for the first unexposed individual in the dataset.
+Convergence of the Markov chains was supported by an estimated R-hat convergence diagnostic, as defined by \citet{Vehtari2021}, equal to $\hat{R}{=}1.01$ and the estimated bulk and tail effective sample sizes equal to $2.5 {\cdot} 10^4$ and $1.8 {\cdot} 10^4$ respectively.
+The trace plot for the $\boldsymbol{X}_{i}\boldsymbol{\beta_{\text{XA}}}^T + Z_{1i}$ of this (and another) unexposed individual can be found in Figure \ref{CH3fig:traceplot} in the Appendix.

-To draw inference on the ICE distribution we should make sure that the model accurately fits the observed data.
-To validate the model we study the posterior predictive distribution of the LVFP for both the exposed and unexposed individuals ($Y\mid A=a)$ as presented in Figure \ref{fig:fattylivernoc}.
-The distribution of the outcomes of the unexposed individuals ($Y\mid A=0$) are well fitted using the 3-component Gaussian mixture residual.
-Furthermore, the 5-component Gaussian mixture for the individual effect distribution is flexible enough to fit well the observations of the exposed individuals ($Y \mid A=1$).
+We should ensure that the model accurately fits the observed data to draw inferences on the ICE distribution.
+To validate the model, we study the posterior predictive distribution of the LVFP for both the exposed and unexposed individuals ($Y{\mid} A{=}a)$ as presented in Figure \ref{CH3fig:fattylivernoc}.
+The distribution of the outcomes of the unexposed individuals ($Y{\mid} A{=}0$) is well-fitted using a 3-component Gaussian mixture residual.
+Furthermore, a 5-component Gaussian mixture for the individual effect distribution is flexible enough to fit well the observations of the exposed individuals ($Y {\mid} A{=}1$).